Skip to main content

-Books Like Polaris Rising: The One Answer Worth Your Time
+Books Like Polaris Rising by Jessie Mihalik: The One Answer Worth Your Time

-You put the book down and felt the specific kind of restless that comes from a story that actually got to you.
+You finished it.
+Put the book down and felt the specific kind of restless that comes from a story that actually got to you.

 Not just entertained you.
 Got inside you.